Connect with us

 Written By

 Founder and editor-in-chief of Atomic Lagoon.
-Spends his time changing aquarium water, feeding cats, and watching old monster movies in 3D.
+Spends his time changing aquarium water and watching old monster movies in 3D.
+A wannabe expert on kaiju and giant monsters.

 Latest